CEI-lab/ECE3400-2017-teamAlpha/docs/lab2.md

 ### Timing ADC capture: analogRead() versus Free Running Mode
 The accuracy of our FFT depends on the sampling frequency of our computation, Fs.
 Fs is determined by several factors:
 - clock speed of the Arduino (16MHz is the default, but this can be modified)
-- clock speed of the ADC (this is some factor of the clock speed of the Arduino)
+- clock speed of the ADC (this is some factor of the clock speed of the Arduino which can be changed with a prescalar)
 - number of bits captured by the ADC

 The ADC grabs data off the wire in a step called a "conversion".
 A conversion takes more than one clock cycle.
 In the case of the specific Atmel chip (aka the Arduino) we are using for this class, a conversion takes 13 clock cycles.

-We found a [good explanation of these factors](http://www.microsmart.co.za/technical/2014/03/01/advanced-arduino-adc/).
-The choice between using the built-in analogRead() function and "free running" mode on the ADC can results in a 1kHz improvement in Fs.
+We found a [good explanation of these factors](http://www.microsmart.co.za/technical/2014/03/01/advanced-arduino-adc/) and how to calculate Fs.

 We timed the analogRead() function using the ShowInfo script [found on the Arduino website](https://playground.arduino.cc/Main/ShowInfo).
 Running the "Speed tests" option gives an output like this: